php-ru/symfony-docs-ru/reference/configuration/security.rst

 ---------

-This options defines how the application users are loaded (from a database, a LDAP server, a configuration file, etc.) Read the following articles to learn more about each of those providers:
+This options defines how the application users are loaded (from a database, an LDAP server, a configuration file, etc.) Read the following articles to learn more about each of those providers:

 * :ref:`Load users from a database <security-entity-user-provider>`
-* :ref:`Load users from a LDAP server <security-ldap-user-provider>`
+* :ref:`Load users from an LDAP server <security-ldap-user-provider>`
 * :ref:`Load users from a configuration file <security-memory-user-provider>`
 * :ref:`Create your own user provider <custom-user-provider>`